b3nkang/MiniTLS/README.md

 The implementation consists largely just of wrappers around our TCP API functions; concretely, this involves two main cryptographic elemetns: authenticated key exchange and encryption/decryption layer.

 Our version of authenticated key exchange does not involve certificates, which we deem out of scope (since we would need to implement an issuing authority also).
-Instead, we uses ephemeral X25519 Diffie-Hellman to derive a shared secret, then have each side sign the DH public values with pre-shared Ed25519 signing keys.
+Instead, we use ephemeral X25519 Diffie-Hellman to derive a shared secret, then have each side sign the DH public values with pre-shared Ed25519 signing keys.
 Then, each side verifies the other’s signature with a trusted public key, preventing impersonation/MitM, and both sides derive directional AES-GCM keys from the shared secret using HKDF.

 After the handshake, we implement a small record layer.
 On write, plaintext is encrypted and authenticated with AES-GCM, length-prefixed, and sent over our existing TCP VWrite path.
-On read, we reads a full ciphertext from TCP, verify and decrypt, and return plaintext to the TLS layer.
+On read, we read a full ciphertext from TCP, verify and decrypt, and return plaintext to the TLS layer.
 Each side uses monotonically increasing sequence numbers to generate unique nonces for AES-GCM ciphers.

-Finally, we exposes a TLS-layer API suite similar to the TCP command flow: `tlsa`/`tlsc` establish authenticated encrypted connections (connect/accept), `tlss`/`tlsr` send and read encrypted messages, and `tlssf`/`tlsrf` send and receive whole files by repeatedly calling the TLS read/write layer.
+Finally, we expose a TLS-layer API suite similar to the TCP command flow: `tlsa`/`tlsc` establish authenticated encrypted connections (connect/accept), `tlss`/`tlsr` send and read encrypted messages, and `tlssf`/`tlsrf` send and receive whole files by repeatedly calling the TLS read/write layer.

 ## Tools/Libraries

 Our IP and TCP stacks are both written in Go, so the TLS layer is also.
-We make use of Go’s standard `crypto` library, such as DH utils from `crypto/ecdh`'s `ecdh.X25519()` signatures from `crypto/ed25519`, and enc/auth with `crypto/aes` and `crypto/cipher`.
+We make use of Go’s standard `crypto` library, such as DH utils from `crypto/ecdh`'s `ecdh.X25519()`, signatures from `crypto/ed25519`, and enc/auth from `crypto/aes` and `crypto/cipher`.